 If this amount is different to the estimate, we'll either credit your account or ask you to pay the difference #.

-# If you rent your home from settle, any difference between your actual and estimated charges will be carried forward to the next year.
+# If you rent your home from settle or are a shared owner, any difference between your actual and estimated charges will be carried forward to the next year.

 What if I feel a charge is too high?